 Pregnancy and type 1 diabetes

-Living with type 1 diabetes shouldn’t be an obstacle if you’re thinking of having a child.
+Living with type 1 diabetes shouldn’t be an obstacle if you’re planning to get pregnant.
 However, pre-pregnancy planning is crucial for the best possible outcome for you and your child.

 Your diabetes team, as well as pre-conception diabetes clinics, are there to help when the time is right.
 Speaking with experts early in the process is the best way to make sure that both you and your baby get the best possible care.

 Pre-Pregnancy checklist for those living with type 1 diabetes

 To give your baby the best start in life, there are a number of things you need to do at least three months prior to conception.
 These include: